sayandip-chatterjee/multipass-wazuh-server/README.md

 # 🚀 Ready-to-Use Wazuh Server on Multipass

 Deploy a production-like Wazuh Server stack (manager + indexer + dashboard) inside a lightweight Multipass VM — safe, fast, and hassle-free.

 **_NOTE : Requires a wazuh-agent (Windows/Linux) to connect to this server for further analysis!_**

+❌ DO NOT INSTALL WAZUH AGENT AND SERVER ON THE SAME VM

 ---